tkmfujise/degoic/README.md

-# degoic
+# Degoić
-Development Godot on Rails
+Development Godot on Rails.